pedrohmelo/Country-Info-App/README.md

 # Country Information App

-This project is a test assessment involving the creation of two small applications: a backend (BE) and a frontend (FE), which together provide information about countries.
+This project is a test assessment involving the creation of two small applications: one backend and another frontend, which together provide information about countries.
 The backend is built using Node.js (with Express.js), while the frontend is built using React.js and Next.js.

 ## Project Overview